Arthicha/SR/README.md

 ### Preparing The Training Data

-Download the [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) dataset and run the following command to convert the training dataset to hierarchical data format (hdf5, .h5)
+Download the [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) dataset.
+Put the download dataset in the "dataset" folder and run the following command to convert the training dataset to hierarchical data format (hdf5, .h5)

 ```bash
 cd dataset